yolosec/deadcodeBlog/_posts/2016-08-03-Blind-Java-Deserialization-Commons-Gadgets.markdown

 Runtime.getRuntime().exec(new String[]{"/bin/bash", "-c", "something && sleep 7"}).waitFor();
 ```

 Shell gives us full expressive power.
-Unfortunately waitFor cannot be called, because exec() method returns
+Unfortunately waitFor cannot be called, because the exec() method returns
 package-local Process implementation which cannot be used with [InvokerTransformer](#InvokerTransformer).

-We can instead use the following hack to wait for process to finish.
+We can instead use the following hack to wait for a process to finish.

 ```java
 final String fname = "/tmp/.x" + Math.abs(rnd.nextInt());